lopekami/GeoVisualFinal/README.md

 #### Week 7:
 - Have the data be cleaned and ready to use.
 - Have the data loaded/connected to pycharm.
-- Some preliminary maps?
+- Some preliminary maps in order to decide final direction.

 #### Wekk 8:
 - At least two maps.
 - Begin writing out the paper.

 #### Week 9:
-- Have shit done.
+- Have shit done, at least 50% of the paper.
 - Final touches.

 #### Week 10: